zzeekk/spark-temporalquery/README.md

 - support for closed interval and half open intervals (closed-from, open-to)
 - support for discrete (timestamp, integer) and continuous (double, float) interval axis datatype

+Breaking changes in version 3.x:
+- Default lower horizon of TemporalClosedIntervalQueryConfig set to 1970-01-01 instead of 0001-01-01 for better compatibility.
+  To instantiate the previous configuration use `TemporalClosedIntervalQueryConfig(intervalDef = ClosedInterval(Timestamp.valueOf("1970-01-01 00:00:00"), Timestamp.valueOf("9999-12-31 00:00:00"), DiscreteTimeAxis(ChronoUnit.MILLIS)))`
+- Removed deprecated fields `TemporalClosedIntervalQueryConfig.min/maxDate` and `TemporalHalfOpenIntervalQueryConfig.min/maxDate`.
+  Use `intervalDef.lower/upperHorizon` instead.

 Breaking changes in version 2.x:
 - temporalRoundDiscreteTime is no longer included in temporalCleanupExtend.
 Add it separately if needed.
 - temporalCombine is no longer included in temporalCleanupExtend.
 Add it separately if needed.
 Note that this affects also temporal*Join methods.